ebarlas/openjdk-mail-search/README.md

 * `...
 This, is, an, outrage ...` → `... outrage ...`

-### 4. N-grams
+### 7. Word N-grams

-In this stage, tokens are arranged into terms, the final product of this pipeline.
+Tokens are arranged into terms, the final product of this pipeline.

-Short, contiguous sequences of normalized and filtered tokens are added as terms.
+Short, contiguous sequences of tokens are added as terms.

+A word n-gram length of 3 is used for the mail body, and an n-gram length of 5 is used for the author, email, and subject.

+Additionally, author, email, and subject all include the full normalized token list as a single phrase term.

 * `... data, oriented, programming ...` →
 ```